-How to Get X Global Trending Tweets
+How to Get Global Trending Tweets from X

 Endpoint Flow